St. Joe Company: Hospitality Operations

-The St. Joe Company owns and, in some cases, several hospitality assets in Northwest Florida.
-The popular beach vacation towns of Panama City Beach and South Walton County, Florida are home to several St. Joe Hotels including WaterColor Inn, Watersound Inn, The Pearl Hotel, Hilton Garden Inn Panama City Airport and Homewood Suites Panama City Beach.
-As of December 31, 2022, the company had an additional five hotels that it plans to open in 2023.
+The St. Joe Company owns several hospitality assets in Northwest Florida.
+The popular beach vacation towns of Panama City Beach and South Walton County, Florida are home to several St. Joe hotels including WaterColor Inn, Watersound Inn, The Pearl Hotel, The Lodge 30A, Home2 Suites by Hilton, Camp Creek Inn, Hilton Garden Inn Panama City Airport, Homewood Suites Panama City Beach, Hotel Indigo Panama City Marina and Embassy Suites by Hilton Panama City Beach Resort.
+As of December 31, 2023, the company had an additional hotel that it plans to open in 2024.
+The company currently has 1,177 hotel rooms in its portfolio.
+Once the hotel under construction is complete, that total will increase to 1,298.